The Castaways (band): History

 In the early 1980s, Folschow and Craswell led a West Coast version of the band under the name The Castaways in Pismo Beach, California.
 Folschow, who was using the stage name of Bob LaRoy, played guitar and a keytar on many songs, including "Liar, Liar".
 At some point, this lineup also included fellow original members Roby and Hensley, leaving Donna as the only original member not participating.

-Rhythm guitarist Roy Hensley (born on December 31, 1947) died on June 8, 2005, at the age of 57, and was buried in Lewisville, Minnesota.
+Rhythm guitarist Roy Hensley (born on 31 December 1947) died on 8 June 2005, at the age of 57, and was buried in Lewisville, Minnesota.

 In 2006, all five members of the classic Castaways lineup were inducted into the Iowa Rock and Roll Hall of Fame, with the group's former producer, Timothy B. Kehr accepting the award on behalf of posthumous inductee Hensley.

+The Castaways, with original band leader Jim Donna, continue to perform for fairs, festivals, and private events in the upper Midwest.
+The modern line up consists of Bob Donna on Guitar, Rick Snider on the drums, Ralph Hintz on bass guitar and lead vocals and Jim Donna on the keyboards.

+In 2022 Jim Donna wrote a book about The Castaways called, Liar, Liar From Garage Band to Rockstars, the Story of Minnesota's Castaways in the 1960's.